mgaudet/sm-script-notes/README.md

 We start by [parsing into a parse tree][pt], then converting [the parse tree into bytecode][bc].

-Overall, our parsing and bytecode emission are quite strongly coupled (which is one of the aspects that makes the parser complciated).
+Overall, our parsing and bytecode emission are quite strongly coupled (which is one of the aspects that makes the parser complicated).
 In my notes I will attempt to distinguish between the parser and bytecode compilers, however, the code sometimes muddles this distinction.

 [pt]: https://searchfox.org/mozilla-central/rev/7556a400affa9eb99e522d2d17c40689fa23a729/js/src/frontend/BytecodeCompiler.cpp#531-539
 [bc]: https://searchfox.org/mozilla-central/rev/7556a400affa9eb99e522d2d17c40689fa23a729/js/src/frontend/BytecodeCompiler.cpp#555-557.